zfergus/trinket-snes-controller/README.md

 Sketch uses 3,974 bytes (74%) of program storage space.
 Maximum is 5,310 bytes.
 Global variables use 106 bytes of dynamic memory.
 ```

-## Contents
-* The NES Controller Handeler.pdf - Specifies how to interface with a
-NES/SNES controller
-* TrinketSNESController.ino - Arduino sketch for the trinket to interface as a
-SNES controller.

-## Includes
-This code is based on the Adafruit code base for the Trinket.
-This code is designed for a Trinket 5V.